charleshb417/mybb-prompt-generator-plugin/README.md

 9) This will add a "Generate" button that picks a random prompt from the database.
 This button will not be show unless there is at least one prompt in the database.

 10) Feel free to style to your liking.
 The css class is "promptGeneratorButton".

+## How to edit in ModCP

+1) Add the navlink template to the modcp_nav_forums_post template.

+2) The code to add the template is
+` {$promptGenerator_navlink} `

+3) This should place a navigation link for "Prompt Generator" in the ModCP.
+This page will allow you to view, create, edit, and delete prompts.